 The HOLZVERZUCKERUNGS AG (HOVAG) is renamed EMSER WERKE AG

 On May 13, 1956, the Swiss citizens voted against continued subventioned purchase of alcohol (popularly known as EMSER WASSER) as an alternative fuel by the state.
-Following this, the HOVAG stopped production of alcohol and concentrated on Grilon® fibres and Grilon® engineering plastics.
+Following this, the HOVAG stopped production of alcohol and concentrated on Grilon® fibers and Grilon® engineering plastics.

 With the foundation of GRILON & Plastics Machinery Ltd. in Dover (UK), EMS opened the first sales company abroad, today called EMS-CHEMIE (UK) Ltd., and located in Stafford.